Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Abstract

 \section{Abstract}

-Text corpora are used to study societal biases, typically through statistical models such as word embeddings.
-The bias of a word towards a concept is typically estimated using vectors similarity, measuring whether the word and concept words share other words in their contexts.
-We argue that this second-order relationship introduces unrelated concepts into the measure, which causes an imprecise measurement of the bias.
-We propose instead to measure bias using the direct normalized co-occurrence associations between the word and the representative concept words, a first-order measure, by reconstructing the co-occurrence estimates inherent in the word embedding models.
-To study our novel corpus bias measurement method, we calculate the correlation of the gender bias values estimated from the text to the actual gender bias statistics of the U.S. job market, provided by two recent collections.
-The results show a consistently higher correlation when using the proposed first-order measure with a variety of word embedding models, as well as a more severe degree of bias, especially to female in a few specific occupations.
+Text corpora are widely used resources for measuring societal biases and stereotypes.
+The common approach to measuring such biases using a corpus is by calculating the similarities between the embedding vector of a word (like \emph{nurse}) and the vectors of the representative words of the concepts of interest (such as genders).
+In this study, we show that, depending on what one aims to quantify as bias, this commonly-used approach can introduce non-relevant concepts into bias measurement.
+We propose an alternative approach to bias measurement utilizing the smoothed first-order co-occurrence relations between the word and the representative concept words, which we derive by reconstructing the co-occurrence estimates inherent in word embedding models.
+We compare these approaches by conducting several experiments on the scenario of measuring gender bias of occupational words, according to an English Wikipedia corpus.
+Our experiments show higher correlations of the measured gender bias with the actual gender bias statistics of the U.S. job market -- on two collections and with a variety of word embedding models -- using the first-order approach in comparison with the vector similarity-based approaches.
+The first-order approach also suggests a more severe bias towards female in a few specific occupations than the other approaches.